CodeWomen-Barcelona/javascript-exercises/functions.md

 **Exercise 7:**
 Define a function that will:
-    count from 1 to 100,
+* count from 1 to 100,
-    on numbers divisible by 3 print Fizz, on numbers divisible by 5 print Buzz, on numbers divisible by 3 and 5 print FizzBuzz, and skips numbers divisible by 9
+* on numbers divisible by 3 print Fizz,
+* on numbers divisible by 5 print Buzz,
+* on numbers divisible by 3 and 5 print FizzBuzz,
+* will skip numbers divisible by 9

 ---
 **Exercise  8:**